douglasknowman/game-a-week/README.md

 >week01 - A basic tetris clone just for start.

 >week02 - A game where you have to collect all papers with a spear before they reach the ground.

+>week03 - The player is a litle creature wich needs to take energy from friction with holes along the path to live.